maxvenables/EPQ/README.md

 # EPQ
-All programming material in for me EPQ
+All programming material for my EPQ